HubSpot users: when was the last time you checked your page speed? If it’s been a while, you’ve got some work to do. Here’s why:

 Google has started to roll out its long-awaited Page Experience update.
 The new ranking algorithm is expected to be complete by the end of August 2021.
 Site speed, overall user experience, and page responsiveness will become three critical factors determining search engine rankings.
 Google created three metrics known as Core Web Vitals to measure a site’s page experience ahead of their update.

 There are multiple tools out there to help you measure these Core Web Vitals and plenty of tips to help you improve them, but as a HubSpot user, some of these recommendations might not be the best fit.
 That’s why we put together this HubSpot-specific guide to overcoming the Page Experience update.
-The following tips will help you optimize your HubSpot website for Google’s Core Web Vitals.
+Here are 6 ways for HubSpot users to overcome the Core Web Vitals update.

 1. Understand What Core Web Vitals Are